Rosario Central fans at the Clásico Rosarino. Photo: Wikimedia Commons.

 The third and fourth most popular, and successful, Argentine clubs make up the second biggest football rivalry in Argentina.
 Both clubs are from the port city of Avellaneda in Greater Buenos Aires, so the rivalry started because of the clubs close proximity to each other.
 And when we say close, we mean it.
-The club's two grounds are literally built next to each other, just 250m separating them!
+The club's two grounds were literally built next to each other, just 250m separating them!

 The final club of Argentina's Cinco Grandes (Big Five) is San Lorenzo, and they have their own historic rivalry with another Buenos Aires club, Huracán.